borisdev/resume/resume.md

 [Recipes](https://sightmachine.com/blog/manufacturing-dynamic-recipes/),
 from its embryonic start as a spreadsheet to general release, I shared high-level design papers and gave non-technical explanations to the product and customer support teams.
-This allowed them to get accurate feedback on product technical design decisions.
+This allowed them to get accurate customer feedback on product technical design decisions.
 - I started a new process to ensure toil free and quality sales demos.
 Engineers must be included in the calendar invites.
 Twenty-four hours before the scheduled demo, the environment's worker are scaled up, and the best frontend and backend